manjilsaikia/manjilsaikia.github.io/research.md

 ## Preprints

-11. *18-Colored Generalized Frobenius Partitions Modulo 16*, preprint, 2026.
+11. *Generalized Frobenius Partitions Modulo Powers of $2$*, preprint, 2026.

 10. *On the positivity of truncated pentagonal number series and some conjectures of Merca*, (with *[Abhishek Sarma](https://sites.google.com/view/abhishek-sarma/)*), preprint, 2026.